department-of-veterans-affairs/va.gov-team/products/identity-personalization/onsite-notifications/dot-indicator/research/dot-indicator-research-plan.md

 * If testing is able to begin early, March 5th cannot have any sessions scheduled

 ### Availability
 From the week of March 11th and onward, availability is open.
+Prior to that, March 5th is unavailable and 6th-7th are subject to change.

 ## Team Roles
 Please list the people who will be serving in each role.